Walter-0/Project1/README.md

 4. As a user, I should be able to see my score at the end of the game.
 5. As a user, I should be able to compare my scores to others'.
 6. As a user, I should be able to enter my name.

+HTML/CSS pseudocode
+-create divs for each question/card
+-create button to start new game
+-create score card
+-** create button to see high scores **

+JS pseudocode
+-